-The mobile application will be built using React Native, a free and open-source framework designed by Facebook to allow developers to build native applications using ReactJS, and will be targeted for both Android and iOS markets.
-The application will leverage open source React-Native Bluetooth libraries to gather data from the microcontroller and sensors.
-Upon receiving this data, the data shall be transferred to a cloud service via API requests.
-The data shall be processed using the data analytics provided by the cloud service and sent back to the application.
-The application shall consume this data and present it in an informative, easy to use, and intuitive manner to the user as shown in Figure 3.
+The mobile application was built using Ionic, a free and open-source framework designed by Drifty Co. to allow developers to build native applications using Javascript, and were targeted for both Android and iOS markets.
+The application leveraged open source Ionic Bluetooth libraries to gather data from the microcontroller and sensors.
+Upon receiving this data, the data was transferred to a cloud service via API requests.
+The data was processed using the data analytics provided by the cloud service and sent back to the application.
+The application consumed this data and presented it in an informative, easy to use, and intuitive manner to the user as shown in Figure 3.